ComfyLiving

 (iProperty Management)

-This is compared to 60% of Generation X, 78% of baby boomers, and 82% of the silent generation.
+When we look at the percentage of homeowners by age, this is compared to 60% of Generation X, 78% of baby boomers, and 82% of the silent generation.

 20. Millennial home ownership statistics show that millennials and Generation X own a combined number of 33 million occupied homes.